 The successful dismantling of Tycoon 2FA resulted from extensive international cooperation between Europol, national cybercrime units, and private sector partners.
 The operation involved coordinated actions across multiple jurisdictions, reflecting the platform's global infrastructure and customer base.

-Several arrests were made in connection with the platform's operation, though law enforcement agencies have not released comprehensive details about ongoing prosecutions to protect investigative methods and ongoing cases against Tycoon customers.
+Several arrests were made in connection with the platform's operation, though law enforcement agencies have not released comprehensive details about ongoing prosecutions.

 How to Protect Yourself